 This post may contain affiliate links.
 If you buy a product or service from an affiliate such as Amazon after clicking a link on this website, we earn a commission from qualifying purchases.

-What tools do you need for removing wallpaper?
+What tools and equipment do you need for removing wallpaper?

 - Wallpaper scraper or putty knife – start with a wide one but have a narrower one handy too

 - Dust sheets for covering the floor and/or furniture

 How to prepare a room before removing wallpaper

 Before you do anything – clear the room as best you can or cover your furniture with dust sheets, old bed sheets or whatever works for you.

 Take down pictures, photos and anything else hanging on the walls.
 Put them all in a safe place, preferably in another room (especially the telly).
 Your room will get very messy once you start wetting the walls, so you’ll have to hide stuff under sheets for protection, which makes them more prone to accidents.